RaceStatsApp Review: Horse Racing Betting & Analytics App

 The light blue boxes show years where a profit was made backing this particular set of runners.
 Overall, it was showing that 129.71 points profit would have been made backing these selections over the years.

-We had set Bet Finder to only include the 3rd - 6th favourite at an odds range of 6.00 - 28.00.
-We had also narrowed down the race distances and unticked some of the years of data that we were looking at due to field sizes being different.
+I also narrowed down the race distances and unticked some of the years of data that I was looking at due to field sizes being different.

-It looked like a decent bot to run for the day, but we ran it by Mike first.
+It looked like a decent bot to run for the day, but I ran it by Mike first.
 He found something else that could be worth doing, based on the in-running data.

 RaceStatsApp In-play high example